JinhoKim46/MRCP_DLRecon/README.md

     - `sm_espirit`: ESPIRiT-based sensitivity maps (nCoil $\times$ y $\times$ x $\times$ Slice)
   - Attributes:
     - `base_acc`: acceleration factor of the raw data.
 - The `sample_data` directory contains sample MRCP data for training, validation, and testing.
-We provide **two retrospective two-fold 3D MRCP data** and **one prospective six-fold 3D MRCP data**.
-In the `sample_data/dataset.csv`, two retrospective undersamplings are defined for training and validation, and the prospective undersampling is marked for testing.
+We provide **two two-fold (2x) 3D MRCP** and **one six-fold (6x) 3D MRCP**.
+In the `sample_data/dataset.csv`, the two 2x MRCP data are defined for training and validation, and the 6x MRCP data is marked for testing.
 You can find the data [here](https://doi.org/10.5281/zenodo.11209901).
 Additional information, such as header information, is ignored in the sample data.
 - Data splitting for training, validation, and testing is done by the `sample_data/dataset.csv` file.
 - Replace `path > data_path` in the `config.json` file with the actual path to the data.
 #### Run